 Detached leaf technique:

-Spore Suspension method.
+Spore Suspension method

 In the pin-pricked method, spots appeared within 2 days and lesions fully developed by 6 days.
 In the unprickled method, spots appeared after 3 days and lesions by 7 days.

-Mycelial disc method:
+Mycelial disc method

 Pin-prickled leaves showed symptoms faster, with spots in 2 days and full lesions by 8 days, while unprickled leaves developed spots in 6 days and lesions by 9 days; no disease appeared in the control.